 - Big enough for several kids to play together.

 - Turtle “feet” are handy seats.

-- The lid doesn’t fasten shut, so could blow off the sandbox.
+- The lid doesn’t fasten shut so that it could blow off the sandbox.

 5. Step2 Crabbie Sand Table

-This award-winning sand table was designed for younger children, to give them the opportunity to gradually get used to sand play.
+This award-winning sand table was designed for younger children to get used to sand play gradually.
 Its simple design and vibrant colors will look great, either in the yard or indoors.

 The 24-inch sandbox sits on three legs and is 22 inches high.
-It features a removable shell style lid that keeps the sand clean and dry after play.
-It can hold up to 25 pounds of sand which is just right for little hands to get creative with.
+It features a removable shell-style lid that keeps the sand clean and dry after play.
+It can hold up to 25 pounds of sand, just right for little hands to get creative.
 From sandcastles to tunnels, there’s no limit to how toddlers can play.